mckfarm/16S_demo_2023/README.md

 More coming soon!

 ## Useful programs
-Command line interface with Quest - PuTTY on Windows, Terminal on Mac Code editor - Visual Studio Code for Windows and Mac File explorer - WinSCP for Windows, FileZilla for Windows and MAc
+- Command line interface with Quest - PuTTY on Windows, Terminal on Mac
+- Code editor - Visual Studio Code for Windows and Mac
+- File explorer - WinSCP for Windows, FileZilla for Windows and Mac

 ## Advanced topics